Reducing Retinal Blindness Worldwide

 Grant Guidelines and Information

-January 1st 2024 – December 31st, 2024
+January 1st 2026 – December 31st, 2026

-The aim of the RRF pilot study grants is to allow investigators to perform retina research that will result in preliminary data and will allow successful submission for NIH or other major funding.
+The aim of the RRF pilot study grants is to allow investigators to perform retina research that will result in preliminary data and will allow successful submission for NIH or other major funding source.
 The RRF pilot grants are awarded annually.
 If satisfactory progress on annual review is noted, grants may be renewed up to three times (for 3 years).
 RRF pilot grant awards are typically $25,000 – $50,000.
 The number and size of the grant awards varies depending on the RRF’s income from donations and investments.

 Grant re-applications are subject to repeat review on an individual basis each year.

 The completed application should convey how the grant will serve to further the purpose of your research project.
-All grant applications are due by Tuesday, October 24, 2023.

 Grant applications will be reviewed by the RRF Grants Selection Committee and approved by the RRF Board of Directors.
-All applicants will be notified of grant decisions in mid-January 2024.
+All applicants will be notified of grant decisions in mid-January 2026.

 Sincerely,